MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication-web-fallback.md

 ---
 title: Native authentication web fallback
-description: Learn how you can use web fallback to improve the resilience of your customer apps that use native authentication
+description: Learn how you can use web fallback to improve the resilience of your customer apps that use native authentication.
 author: kengaderdus
 manager: celestedg
 ms.service: entra-external-id